ciesiolka/abc2svg-chisel/README.md

 In the above examples, all the ABC music is generated (displayed and ready to be played) by means of the script **abcweb-1.js**.
-If there is a large collection of tunes, it may be preferable to link to the other script, **abcweb1-1.js**, which permits you to select particular tune(s).
-Without an explicit selection (see below), a list of the tunes is displayed, and, after a tune has been selected, the whole page is replaced by the music.
+If there is a large collection of tunes, it may be preferable to link to the other script, **abcweb1-1.js**, which offers a tune selection.
+Without an explicit
+selection (see below), a list of the tunes is displayed, and, after a tune has been selected, the whole page is replaced by the music.
 (The HTML code, if any, is not displayed.)
-A menu on the top right corner of the screen permits to get the tune list again.
+You can go back to the list of the tunes thanks to the menu on the top right corner of the screen.
 Here is [a real example][6].

 [6]: http://moinejf.free.fr/abc/boyvin-2-2.html "J. Boyvin organ tunes"

 As you may notice in the menu, the edition of the ABC content is proposed.
-This permits, for example, to transpose the tunes.
+This permits you, for example, to transpose the tunes.
 This edition is done inside the browser, so, your changes will be lost after leaving the page.